Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 But it's true that oxygen sensors can also fail.
 Testing can help you verify the sensor operating condition.

 A quick way to test the sensor is to swap sensors, if your vehicle uses more than one.
-If the problem persists in the same location, you know the sensor is working fine, and the problem source is somewhere else: possibly a vacuum or exhaust leak.
+If the problem persists in the same location, either the sensor is working fine, and the problem source is somewhere else: possibly a vacuum or exhaust leak; or there's a problem with the sensor's electrical circuit.
+Check the connector and wires, if necessary.

 When checking an O2 sensor, visually inspect it for possible contamination.
 Then go ahead and go over this other post on oxygen sensor troubleshooting.